✨🌸The fabulous super amazing team assignment🌸✨

 • DUNE DREAMER GORGEOUS EVERYTHING YOU NEED TO KNOW SITE

 • So if you haven´t noticed this was our work at the super amazing fab Dune Dreamer team lol.
 Super proud of us girl loveya.
+Me and Val were the software queens in our dreamy CNC machine project.

-✨Okay so a super massive shoutout to my beautiful eingenieer boyfriend with the soul of a thousand gears for guiding us toward mastering the art of programming here at the school in Puebla.
+✨Okay so first a super massive shoutout to my beautiful eingenieer boyfriend with the soul of a thousand gears for guiding us toward mastering the art of programming here at the school in Puebla.
 With these insights, we're ready to use this tech!
 Thank you!!🧸

 All about the ☀️G-code☀️